Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Introduction

-Note that this construction makes the role of symmetries in dualities very explicit, as the MPO intertwiner only depends on the different choices of module categories; once this MPO is constructed, it will serve as the intertwiner between any two Hamiltonians constructed out of linear combinations of dual bond algebra elements.
-Note also that the central merit of the tensor network and more specifically of the MPO construction is the fact that the global non-local duality transformations can be implemented in a local way, at the cost of introducing additional virtual vector spaces.
-This allows us to explicitly construct \emph{isometries} relating dual Hamiltonians, ensuring their spectra can be related.
-We also note that the intertwining MPO completely determines the mapping between dual variables, including in particular the duality of the local order parameter to a string-order parameter which will be associated to intertwining non-symmetric local operators of one theory to its dual one.
-Finally, note that the procedure of \emph{gauging} fits into our framework of duality transformations, and our construction recovers the well-known fact that group-like symmetries represented with non-trivial 3-cocycles cannot be gauged as the required module categories do not exist.
+The central merit of the tensor network representation, and more specifically of the MPO construction, is the fact that global non-local duality transformations can be implemented in a local way at the cost of introducing additional entanglement degrees of freedom.
+This allows us to explicitly construct the \emph{isometries} relating dual Hamiltonians, ensuring their spectra are related, something extremely hard to achieve by other means given the non-local character of the transformation.
+Although we shall not discuss it here, let us remark that the intertwining MPO completely determines the {\it dual variables}, including those relating local order parameters of a system to {\it string order parameters} of its dual theory.
+Finally, note that the procedure of \emph{gauging} is incorporated in our framework of duality transformations, and our construction recovers the well-known fact that group-like symmetries represented with non-trivial 3-cocycles cannot be gauged as the required module categories do not exist.

+The implementation of a duality at the level of the Hilbert space as an MPO intertwiner has direct physical implications.
+Generically, a duality transformation may map a gapped phase of a system to another different gapped phase.
+Recent work \cite{tantivasadakarn2021longrange} has exploited this property as a means to prepare states associated to a specified phase from a product (un-entangled) state.
+They showed, on a case-by-case basis, that certain dualities can be implemented using constant depth circuits supplemented with measurement and classical communication \cite{tantivasadakarn2021longrange}, and thus provide an operational recipe to implement them in experimental setups.
+Our exact MPO intertwiners provide the general theory for these explicit duality implementations, and translating them into the quantum circuit language will provide a way to realize a general duality transformation in experimental setups.

+Another far-reaching mathematical and physical consequence of our category theoretical approach is the elucidation of the long-sought {\it non-abelian duality} problem \cite{COBANERA2013574}.
+In the categorical formulation, we define a non-abelian duality as a duality whose fusion category $\mc{D}$ governing the bond algebra is derived from a non-abelian group, and at least one of the module categories involved in the duality is also based on a non-abelian group.
+Within our construction, we circumvent the difficulties associated with traditional approaches, which partly stem from these non-abelian dualities typically giving rise to dual symmetries that can no longer be described by a group.
+These findings could lead to rigorous derivations of generalized particle-vortex dualities \cite{PESKIN1978122}, some of them relating fermionic to bosonic theories, in (2+1)d quantum and topological field theories.